-United Nations Secretary-General António Guterres announced the appointment of Sahle-Work Zewde of Ethiopia as his Special Representative to the African Union and Head of the United Nations Office to the African Union at the level of Under-Secretary-General on 27 June, 2018.
-She succeeded Haile Menkerios of South Africa to whom the Secretary-General reiterated his deep gratitude and appreciation for his dedicated service to the organization.
+United Nations Secretary-General António Guterres announced the appointment of Parfait Onanga-Anyanga of Gabon as his Special Representative to the African Union and Head of the United Nations Office to the African Union (UNOAU).
+He will succeed Hanna Serwaa Tetteh of Ghana, to whom the Secretary-General expresses his deep gratitude and appreciation for her dedicated service.

 Chief of Staff

 Ms Felicia Gordon arrived in Addis Ababa, Ethiopia, in March 2023 to assume her role as the Chief of Staff in the United Nations Office to the African Union (UNOAU).
 Ms Gordon brings to the role over 25 years of professional experience, including 19 years in international organizations.
 She has held various political, peacebuilding, programme management, and legal advisory roles across the globe, including in East & Central Africa, Southeast & East Asia, Eastern, Central & Western Europe, and North America.

 Her extensive peace operations and management experience includes assignments in UNMISS, MINUSCA, UNMISET, and UNOTIL, as well as in peacekeeping planning at UN Headquarters in New York.
 Prior to joining UNOAU, she was the Chief of Staff for the Organization for Security and Cooperation in Europe (OSCE)’s Special Monitoring Mission to Ukraine.
 Previously, Ms. Gordon was a member of the UN Peacebuilding Support Office team that planned and supported the implementation of the 2015 Peacebuilding Architecture Review, as well as the intergovernmental negotiations which resulted in twin ‘Sustaining Peace’ resolutions adopted by the General Assembly and the Security Council, respectively in 2016.